TranSUN: A Preemptive Paradigm to Eradicate Retransformation Bias Intrinsically from Regression Models in Recommender Systems: Method

 where $\mathrm{Y}_x=(y\vert x)$ and $\mathcal{N}$ denotes Gaussian distribution.
 As shown in Eq. (\ref{eq:lcltm_ma}), the slope $\kappa$ is conditioned on $\mathcal{P}({\mathrm{Y}|x)}$, making GTS akin to a piecewise-linear-transformed MSE where the intervals are determined by the condition $x$.
 Accordingly, GTS can be viewed as a \textit{conditional} linear-transformed MSE, the unbiasedness of which is naturally maintained since linear-transformed MSE is unbiased itself.
 Notably the violation of model assumptions will not invalidate the model's theoretical unbiasedness, which only affects the model performance (\textit{e.g.} convergence).
 Furthermore, according to Eq. (\ref{eq:lcltm_ma}), the variance of the hypothetical distribution of $y\vert x$ is modeled as $\sigma^2/\kappa(\mathbb{Q})$, where one can explicitly model the heteroscedasticity by specifying $\mathbb{Q}$ and $\kappa$ with the domain knowledge, exhibiting a more general model assumption than the traditional MSE model.

 \paragraph{Application.} There are two main application scenarios for the proposed GTS.
-The first is to directly devise various \textit{bias-free} regression models by customizing the assumption of $\mathrm{T}(y)|x\sim \mathcal{H}_q(x,\theta_q)$ and the function type of $\kappa$ to cope with different data scenarios.
-Some reference results for design guidelines are provided in Table~\ref{tab:lcltm_compare_sim},~\ref{tab:lcltm_compare_rw}.
+The first is to directly devise various \textit{bias-free} regression models by customizing the assumption $\mathrm{T}(y)|x\sim \mathcal{H}_q(x,\theta_q)$ and $\kappa$'s function type to cope with different data scenarios.
+Some design guidelines are shown in Appendix~\ref{appendix:gts_guide}, with reference results provided in Table~\ref{tab:lcltm_compare_sim},~\ref{tab:lcltm_compare_rw}.
 The second is to serve as a plug-and-play \textit{debiasing} module to directly eradicate bias from any given regression model, even if the given model does not use any transformation $\mathrm{T}$.
 Specifically, for any given regression model $\mathcal{M}$, one can easily establish the debiased model $\mathcal{M}'$ by setting $\mathrm{T}$ to identity transformation, $\mathcal{L}_{\mathcal{H}_q}$ to the loss function of $\mathcal{M}$, and $f(x;\theta_q)$ to the prediction of $\mathcal{M}$.
 More empirical results are shown in Table~\ref{tab:apply_to_sota}.